NSW biodiversity offsets policy for major projects

 The NSW biodiversity offsets policy for major projects commenced on 1 October 2014 and applies to state significant development and state significant infrastructure under the Environmental Planning and Assessment Act 1979.

-The NSW biodiversity offsets policy for major projects, PDF 331KB commenced on 1 October 2014.
+The NSW biodiversity offsets policy for major projects (PDF 331KB) commenced on 1 October 2014.
 The policy clarifies, standardises and improves biodiversity offsetting for major project approvals.
-The policy applies to state significant development and state significant infrastructure under the Environmental Planning and Assessment Act 1979, such as highways, mines and hospitals.
+The policy applies to state significant development and state significant infrastructure under the Environmental Planning and Assessment Act 1979, such as highways, mines and hospitals (these are called 'major projects').

 The policy aims to strike an effective balance between the needs of proponents, communities and the environment by: